aizuikmal/waktu-solat/README.md

 - Can run without dependant on other services/API
 - Can run for whole year without breaking (need data for whole year)
 - Source, *MUST* coming from JAKIM's e-solat
-- No momentjs package on production.
-Size too big.
-Have to endure JS date parsing. (except on preparing data)
+- Use dayjs instead of momentjs
+- use unfetch package (500 bytes ?)

 Data folder structure:
 /data/2020/WLY02/20200905.json